Mihai Ralea: Communist marginalization and recovery

 The death of Joseph Stalin in early 1953 signaled a path toward less dogmatism.
 This initially hurt Ralea: Caracterul antiștiințific și antiuman, now seen as embarrassing, was not given mass circulation.
 Nevertheless, Ralea supported Gheorghiu-Dej's adoption of a national communist platform, which was presented as an alternative to Soviet control.
 Over the early 1950s, he had grown disgusted and alarmed by the impact of communist policies in education, but still fearful of approaching the topic in his dealings with communist potentates.
 In 1955, with the relaxation of political pressures, he went public with his criticism, issued as a report to the Workers' Party leadership.
 It spoke about the poor scientific standards at Romania's universities, and criticized the appointment of political workers as school principals.
 The report also condemned the Art Ministry for promoting "mediocrities" as cultural inspectors, but avoided any proposal for actual liberalization.
 By 1957, the Romanian school of psychology had been relaunched, and its official publications recommended Ralea as a main reference, but without mentioning Caracterul antiștiințific și antiuman.
+Slama-Cazacu notes that Gheorghiu-Dej had him over as a guest in Eforie, where they discussed the handling of de-Stalinization.
 At the time, some Romanian anticommunist circles also began taking an interest in Ralea, vainly hoping that he would be appointed premier of a post-Stalinist Romania.